ihf-code/python/session_02/exercises/multiple_choice_2.md

 - e
 - E

 7. Which prints out the last element of a string?

 - print("python"[-1]) - A
 - print("python"[0])
 - print("python"[-4])
 - print("python"[1])

 8. What function takes an input from a user?

 - enter()
 - print()
-- input()
+- input() - A
 - add()

-9. What will be the output of the below: colour = "yellow" print(colour.upper())
+9. What will be the output of the below:

+colour = "yellow"
+print(colour.upper())

 - Yellow
 - yellow
 - YELLOW - A
 - YeLLow

-10. What will be the output of the below: fullname = "Alan" + "Turing" length = len(fullname) middle_letter = fullname[int(length / 2)].lower()
+10. What will be the output of the below:

+fullname = "Alan" + "Turing"
+length = len(fullname)
+middle_letter = fullname[int(length / 2)].lower()